 It is best to find out what is causing this behavior in your cat so you can figure out the best way to eliminate it and to prevent your house from becoming cat pee-scented, which is much appreciated, I am sure.

 One possibility and the most common to all, is establishing his territory.
-It is his way of saying, "Excuse me, but this MINE!" to other cats that it is his domain.
+It is his way of saying, "Excuse me, but this MINE!" to other cats that in his domain.

 Also, cats are known as control freaks, so stress and anxiety will bring them insecurity and fear.
 They can be very high-maintenance, as they do not like to be bothered or shaken up in any way, shape, or form.
 Cats spray because they want to feel more secure.
 Notice that sometimes the stress comes from nosy neighbor cats, so be on the 'prowl' of your neighbor cats and make sure that they aren't the root of the issue of your cat spraying.

 Change of Daily Routine

 Cat spraying can also be caused by a distraction of your cat’s daily routine (like I said - high maintenance).
 For example, if you go on vacation and a caretaker looks after your cat, your cat will be anxious because you are not there and he will spray on all the things he’s not supposed to.

 Cats also spray when there are changes in his life such as an introduction of new pets, visitors, a baby or a new litter box.

-Spraying is one of the many ways cats do to communicate.
+Spraying is one of the many ways cats communicate.
 If your cat begins to spray large amounts of urine (which is definitely not normal behavior so it will be easy to catch on to), it’s best to have your cat examined by a veterinarian to determine the exact cause of this.

-There are an array of reasons on why this happens including kidney failure, urinary tract stones or crystals, diabetes and arthritis.
+There are also an array of medical reasons on why this happens including kidney failure, urinary tract stones or crystals, diabetes and arthritis.

 WHAT CAN I DO ABOUT IT?